Jicama

 Health Benefits

-- Rich in vitamin C, boosting immunity and antioxidant protection.
+- Rich in vitamin C, which supports immune health and acts as an antioxidant.

 Storage Tips